Looking for new clients? Meet them on Reedsy

 6. Finetune your freelance business

 At this point, you should have a solid foundation to stand on as a freelancer, but the beauty of freelancing is that the rest is entirely customizable to your needs and wants.
-You may have enough work and clients to pay the bills, but now it’s time to narrow it down so that you can consistently get projects that inspire you.
+You may have enough work and clients to pay the bills, but now it’s time to narrow it down so that you can consistently get gigs that inspire you.

 Determine your niche

-Every book genre has its conventions.
+Every book genre has its own conventions.
 Some, like cookbooks, are highly specific in style and content.
 Others might be less demanding, but they’d still have some particular conventions and tropes.
 Authors like to work with editors who are aware of relevant conventions, so having in-depth knowledge of one or two niches can be very beneficial for your editing business.

 As such, analyze books in your target genres, see what readers do and don’t enjoy, and maybe even go beyond the world of books where appropriate.
 Take editor Perrin Davis, for example.
 When her publishing company acquired a cookbook imprint, she dove into the culinary world so she’d be able to give her authors the benefit of insider knowledge.